 "Gold is very attractive in the old days.
 It's something physical, tangible.
 It's got this nice gold-color luster," he said, but added, "You can't actually buy and sell gold at night on your desk, at home.
 With bitcoin, you could do that.
 It trades 24/7."

 Bitcoin has been on a steady march higher for the past few months, hitting an all-time high this week.
 In early Asia trade on Thursday, bitcoin was trading around $1,131.17, slightly off the all-time high of $1,141.16, according to trading platform Coindesk.

 It climbed 122 percent in 2016.

 China and India both have been big buyers as part of a broader global landscape that has pushed bitcoin's acceptance further along.
-Chinese investors have bought bitcoin as the yuan has lost its value and as policymakers sought to strengthen capital controls to make it more difficult to take funds out of the country.
+Chinese investors have bought bitcoin as has lost its value and as policymakers sought to strengthen capital controls to make it more difficult to take funds out of the country.

 The surge in India has been driven thanks to Prime Minister Narendra Modi's decision to withdraw 500 and 1000 rupee notes as part of a crackdown on the black market.

 The policy, called demonetization, removed 86 percent of the bills in circulation until a new issue of 500 rupee notes were made available and the 1000 rupee note was scrapped in favor of a 2,000 rupee note.